All Episodes

 But the role that migration has played, I think, is under discussed.

-So, you know, the fact of the matter is that when you're surrounded by people who don't share your values or your life ways, maybe don't even speak the same language as you, you know, you can't really count on them because, you know, you might ask for something or ask them a question.
+So the fact of the matter is that when you're surrounded by people who don't share your values or your life ways, maybe don't even speak the same language as you, you can't really count on them because you might ask for something or ask them a question and it's really quite unpredictable how they'd respond because they could be from anywhere, sort of believe anything.

 No idea where they're from.